rikthi/store-management-system/README.md

 # Quick look
 https://jolly-bush-04a04080f.2.azurestaticapps.net/
-Backend might need time to wake
+Backend might need 3-4 mins of time to spool up

 Try with: